 Ghana, located in West Africa between latitudes 4° S and 12° N and longitudes 3° W and 1° E, covers a total land area of about 238,533 km².
 Ghana has 388 urban settlements of widely varying populations (Figure 2) and population growth rates (Geier et al., 2015).
 As shown in Figure 3, over the past six decades, Ghana’s urban population has grown more than twelvefold, from approximately 1.6 million in 1960 to over 20 million in 2023 (Macrotrends, 2023), a transformation driven by both natural populations increase and sustained rural-to-urban migration.
 This surge is most visible in major hubs such as Accra, spanning roughly 225 km² with over 5 million residents, Kumasi, a 254 km² cultural and commercial powerhouse, and Tamale, a 750 km² northern gateway rapidly gaining economic prominence.
 While these cities fuel economic activity, their growth has outpaced investments in housing, sanitation, and transport, leading to the expansion of slums and informal settlements.
 The mounting pressure on infrastructure and services underscores the urgent need for sustainable, inclusive urban financing mechanisms to ensure equitable development and preserve the economic promise of Ghana’s urban future.

-Figure 2: Urban Settlement and Population Growth
+Fig. 2.
+Urban Settlement and Population Growth

 Source: Geier et al., 2015